22L31A0497/My_Learnings_At_MotionShield/CNN.md

 - Common applications: handwritten digit recognition, face detection, and object detection.

 ### 🔹 Why Not Traditional ANN?

 - **Flattening Issue**: ANN converts 2D images into 1D arrays, losing spatial structure and relationships between nearby pixels.
+- ANNs treat all pixels independently and lose spatial context during processing.
+- Shifting, rotating, or changing the location of objects causes ANNs to misclassify or fail to recognize them.
+- This is a key reason why CNNs outperform ANNs in image-related tasks—they retain and exploit spatial structure.
+-  **Lack of Spatial Awareness**: ANNs treat all pixels the same, so if a feature like a koala’s face moves from left to right, the ANN fails to recognize it.

 - **Computational Complexity**:
   - Large input images (e.g., 1920×1080 with RGB channels) → millions of neurons and weights.
   - Example: Hidden layer with 4 million neurons → ~24 million weights only for the first layer.
-- **Lack of Spatial Awareness**: ANNs treat all pixels the same, so if a feature like a koala’s face moves from left to right, the ANN fails to recognize it.

 ---